 Don't try and make camping exactly like home; you're camping.
 Part of the fun that your kids will enjoy is cooking on a campfire.

 If you're not sure where to start or what to cook with your kids, then head over to our section on cooking at camp.

-We still use just a very basic gas camping stove, mainly to boil water with our whistling kettle.
+We still often use a basic gas camping stove, mainly to boil water with our whistling kettle.
 Everything else we cook over the campfire or BBQ (or in a Dutch Oven).

-Campfire or BBQ cooking doesn’t mean you’re limited to just eating burnt burgers.
-We cook all sorts, from the stuff you would typically expect, to bread, cakes, and even a Chinese-style stir fry.
+Campfire or BBQ cooking doesn't mean you're limited to eating burnt burgers.
+We cook all sorts, from the stuff you would typically expect to bread, cakes, and even a Chinese-style stir fry.

 What about the toilets?

-Just as with any other campsite, how clean the toilets depend on how considerate the other campers are.
+Like any other campsite, how clean the toilets are depends on how considerate the other campers are.

-You may just have a single toilet and you may have to trek up to a farmhouse, a porta-loo (personally, I find these the worst), or a composting toilet.
+You may have a single toilet and have to trek up to a farmhouse, a porta-loo (I find these the worst), or a composting toilet.

 - They don't need fresh and water plumbing.
 Composting toilets can be placed in remote spots that would be too expensive for flushing toilets.

 If you want to know what a composting toilet is like, watch our video below.